-The St. Croix River Valley and its surrounding area was originally occupied by the semi-nomadic American Indian Tribes.
+The St. Croix River Valley and its surrounding area were originally occupied by the semi-nomadic American Indian Tribes.
 These people lived mainly on wild rice, fish and game.
 As the valley moved into the eighteenth century, two primary tribes inhabited the area, the Ojibwe and the Dakota.
-Eventually the Dakota were driven out of the area after the Battle of Kathio.
+Eventually, the Dakota were driven out of the area after the Battle of Kathio.

-In the 1830’s, immigrants began to settle on both sides of the Upper St Croix River Valley.
-A lush history of French fur trade, interchange with the native people of the St. Croix, and western expansion led to a period in history that began the logging and immigration eras forever changing the St. Croix River Valley.
-Taylors Falls and St. Croix falls became the northernmost site navigable by steamboat attracting entrepreneurs of all kinds.
+In the 1830s, immigrants began to settle on both sides of the Upper St Croix River Valley.
+A lush history of French fur trade, interchange with the native people of the St. Croix, and western expansion led to a period in history that began the logging and immigration eras that forever changed the St. Croix River Valley.
+Taylors Falls and St. Croix Falls became the northernmost site navigable by steamboat attracting entrepreneurs of all kinds.